 We know that every individual in our organisation contributes to our ability to provide exceptional service to our clients and communities.

-Respect for the individual is one of KPMG’s core values.
 We know that every individual in our organisation contributes to our ability to provide exceptional service to our clients and communities.
 KPMG New Zealand has a growing reputation amongst KPMG member firms globally for strong staff engagement anchored in a clearly articulated vision for the firm – “fuelling New Zealand’s prosperity.”

 In order to deliver on this vision, the firm must attract, develop and retain the very best people and create a workplace environment in which all will flourish.
 We know that our ability to successfully maintain this environment also requires that our people be as diverse as the clients we serve, and the communities in which we live and work.